vidaldid/odm-dsi-docker/README.md

 To use an officially supported JDK, the DSI runtime image must be build from a Linux installation directory.

-## Run a single DSI server with Docker
+## Run a single DSI runtime with Docker

 To run a Docker container with the image build previously:
 ```sh